 |Intracranial lesions located around the speech areas||Fascinating and equally challenging; “awake craniotomy” is often used in these patients.|

 Anesthesia continues to benefit from advancements in technology and medical discovery.
 One of the most complex branches, thoracic anesthesia, may involve one-lung ventilation, the use of endobronchial tubes and blockers, and pain management.
-Cardiac anesthesia incorporates preservation of the heart during the use of a cardiopulmonary bypass (CPB) machine.
+Cardiac anesthesia incorporates preservation of the heart during the use of a cardiopulmonary bypass machine.
 Neuro-anesthesia can be equally complex and require customized management.
-All of these specialized areas of anesthesia can include varying levels of complication.
-It is necessary to exercise constant vigilance and effective management to ultimately foster effective patient care and recovery.
+All of these specialized areas of anesthesia can include varying levels of complications.
+Constant vigilance and effective management are needed to ultimately foster effective patient care and recovery.